For Free or On the Door Only events, there is no need to book in advance, just come along at the advertised time.

 What’s an e-ticket?

 TicketSource issues an e-ticket through their website, by e-mail or by text message, which will have a booking confirmation number.
 You will need to bring the e-ticket with you (e.g. on your phone or as a print-out) to gain admission.
 Treat the e-ticket as you would cash.
 We are located in a secure area of Waterloo Station so please bring your e-ticket to show to Security to gain admission.
+Or if the event is not ticketed, tell them you are going to Network Theatre.

 Can I get a printed ticket?

 If booking by phone you will be sent printed tickets by TicketSource.
 If booking online, you may request printed tickets to be posted to you by TicketSource.
 However, this is only possible if there is sufficient time before the performance.
 TicketSource will charge you a small fee for this service.
 You will need to bring the printed tickets with you to gain admission.
 Treat the tickets as you would cash.
 We are located in a secure area of Waterloo Station so please bring your ticket to show to Security to gain admission.
+Or if the event is not ticketed, tell them you are going to Network Theatre.

 I have lost my printed ticket or the e-mail/text/printout of my e-ticket with the booking confirmation number.
 What should I do?